amitayb/webserver/README.md

-# webserver
+# WebServer
-# This is a Simple Web server that listen to address and port given, send GET request to given address in argv.
+## This is a Simple Web server that listen to address and port given, send GET request to given address in argv.
-# Request will be sent after connecting to server from any client and Answer will be returned to client.
+## Request will be sent after connecting to server from any client and Answer will be returned to client.

 # How to compile